sdegutis/90s.dev/site/public/guides/architecture.md

 to efficiently send the rendered image to the host.

 The built-in `Panel` class uses [Views](views.md#view) to draw its content onto a panel.
-But custom panels can draw directly to an OffscreenCanvas and send that to the host if needed.
+But custom panels can manually draw to an OffscreenCanvas and transfer its image to the host if needed.

 ## Code environments